watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

 The batch operation results of the CPS are converted to approximate steady-state results for intuitive use of the model for flowsheet purposes.
 A visualization of the transformation is provided in Figure 1.
-For a traditional breakthrough curve the CPHSDM method calculates the single point, single conc_ratio_replace and operational_time, highlighted on the breakthrough curve.
+For a traditional breakthrough curve the CPHSDM method calculates the single point, single ``conc_ratio_replace`` and ``operational_time``, highlighted on the breakthrough curve.
 This operational time is the amount of elapsed time after startup that the bed is refreshed with new GAC adsorbent.
-Steady state concentration can be analogous to all of the effluent in this operational time being stored as holdup, therefore the average concentration ratio is significantly less than concentration ratio at the time of bed replacement as many days pass before the start of the breakthrough.
+Steady state concentration can be analogous to all of the effluent in this operational time being stored as holdup, therefore the average concentration ratio is significantly less than concentration ratio at the time of bed replacement, as many days pass before the start of the breakthrough.
 To approximate the average effluent concentration in this time frame, the breakthrough curve is numerically integrated with the trapezoid rule.
 The curve is discretized with respect to the concentration ratio instead of the (traditionally done 'x' variable) operational time due to simplicity of solving the model equations.